OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 }
 ```

-This contract will just keep a numeric `value`, that will be increased by one every time we send a transaction to the `increase()` function.
+This contract will just keep a numeric `value` that will be increased by one every time we send a transaction to the `increase()` function.

 You can run `zos compile` to compile the contract and check for any errors.
-After it compiled successfully, we can now deploy our contract.
+After it is compiled successfully, we can deploy our contract.

 > Note: You don't have to worry if you forget to compile your contract.
-The CLI will automatically check if your contract changed when you run any command, and compile it if needed.
+The CLI will automatically check if your contract changed when you run any command and compile it if needed.

 ## Deploying to a development network

 We will use [ganache](https://truffleframework.com/ganache) as a _development network_ to deploy our contract.
 If you don't have ganache installed, do so now by running `npm install -g ganache-cli`.

-Development networks are mini blockchains that run just on your computer, and are much faster than the actual Ethereum network.
+Development networks are mini blockchains that run just on your computer and are much faster than the actual Ethereum network.
 We will use one for coding and testing.

 Open a separate terminal, and start a new ganache process: